david-martin/proposals/security/mobile-app-network-security.md

 To consume AeroGear services, mobile apps will use the AeroGear SDKs, which use HTTP/HTTPS to communicate with the backend services.
 In most cases, HTTPS is used to ensure the security of the data during transimission.

-When the HTTPS connection is established, the HTTP client on the device will need some way to verify the the authencitiy of the server.
+When the HTTPS connection is established, the HTTPS client on the device will need some way to verify the the authencitiy of the server.
 This is done by checking the server's certificate during the handshake between the client and the server.

 In most cases, the server should have a certificate that is signed by a trusted CA to confirm the identity of the server.
 The HTTP client can then use the trusted CAs' certificates that are pre-installed on the device to verify the server's certificate.